vallauri-ict/formula-1-Teolisio10/README.md

-# :computer: Formula One Project    :trophy:
+# Formula One Project :computer: :trophy:

 ### Fina Matteo - 5B INF - I.I.S.
 Vallauri, Fossano (CN)

-This is a project that simulate the presentation of the **F1 Championship**.<br>
+This is a project that simulate the presentation of the **F1 Championship**, edition 2019<br>
-It contains different folders with different projects about Formula One.<br>
+It contains different folders with different projects <br>

 # Projects